Ended Post Distribution Monitoring (PDM)

 - Ready to move in remote areas in Yemen;

-- Native Arabic – with advance skills in written and spoken English;
+- Native Arabic – Advanced written and spoken English will be an asset;

 - Respect confidentiality of data and information.